November 1989 tornado outbreak: Huntsville, Alabama

 On the afternoon of Wednesday, November 15, 1989, at 4:35 p.m.
-(21:35 UTC), a tornado struck the southern portion of the city of Huntsville, cutting a swath of destruction from southwest toward the northeast through a business section and a heavily populated residential area.
-A total of 21 people died as a result of the tornado and 463 were injured.
+CST (21:35 UTC), a tornado struck the southern portion of the city of Huntsville, cutting a swath of destruction from southwest toward the northeast through a business section and a heavily populated residential area.
+Also known as the Airport Road tornado,it took a total of 21 lives as a result of the tornado and 463 were injured.
 Eighteen people died in the immediate aftermath of the tornado, with two other people dying in early December and another passing away in January from injuries sustained in the tornado.
 Total damage estimates were placed around $100 million.

-The tornado struck during the beginning of rush hour and touched down initially on Redstone Arsenal and then moved into a business area crossing two major north-south highways.
+The tornado struck during the beginning of rush hour and touched down initially on Redstone Arsenal and then moved into a business area crossing two major north–south highways.
 Twelve of the 21 deaths (57 percent) occurred in automobiles, a striking similarity to the 1979 tornado that struck Wichita Falls, Texas.
 In the Huntsville tornado, most of those killed in cars were in the process of performing normal tasks as opposed to seeking automobiles for safety.

 As the thunderstorm moved into the southwest corner of Madison County at 4:15 p.m.
 (21:15 UTC), the staff on duty at the WSO at Huntsville International Airport observed a wall cloud and rain-free base with the thunderstorm.
 The wall cloud showed no signs of rotation and dissipated shortly after being spotted.
 Shortly after this, between 4:20 and 4:30 p.m.
 (21:20–21:30 UTC), meteorologists working for NASA on Redstone Arsenal observed a wall cloud and rain-free base with the thunderstorm as it moved across the southern portion of the Arsenal.
 Around 4:25 p.m.
 (21:25 UTC), they observed rotation in the wall cloud.